CoreMedia/github-actions/README.md

 ## Reusable Workflows

+> [!IMPORTANT]
+> The reusable workflows are now **deprecated**!
+It turned out that our projects are too different
+> to provide reusable workflows that fit all.
+To support more and more projects the complexity of
+> these workflows increased to a point where their maintenance did not seem reasonable anymore, and
+> so we decided to deprecate them.
+The only exception is the `debug.yml` workflow, which can still
+> be used (temporarily) to print out information about the environment and the workflow run that can
+> be used when developing new workflows.

 The reusable workflows are located in the directory `.github/workflows`.
 See the `*.yml` files of the workflows for usage information and description of `inputs`, `secrets` and `outputs`.